-It’s now been a couple of days.
+It’s now been more than a day.
 Your right ear is still totally clogged.
 The last time you were able to hear anything in that direction was yesterday morning.
 Your left ear is picking up the slack, naturally, but only being able to hear from a single direction leaves you feeling off-balance.
 You were hoping it would have cleared up after a good night’s sleep, but that’s not the case.
 So will your blocked ear clear up soon?

 It probably won’t be a big surprise to find out that the number one factor in projecting the duration of your clogged ear is the cause of the blockage.
 You might need to get medical attention if your blockage isn’t the type that clears itself up quickly.

-As a general rule, though, if your blockage persists for any longer than a week, you might want to seek out some help.
+As a general rule, though, if your blockage persists, you might want to seek out some help.
 And you should treat any sudden hearing loss as an emergency.

 When Does a Clogged Ear Become a Worry?